MorphiaOrg/morphia-docs/reference/r2.0.0-BETA1/content/getting-started/installation-guide.md

   pre = "<i class='fa'></i>"
 +++

-The recommended way to get started using Morphia in your project is with a dependency management system.
+The recommended way to get started using Morphia in your project is with a dependency management system such as maven or gradle.
+To use
+ Morphia using either build tool, you will need to update your build configurations with the following information.

 {{< install >}}